blparker/learn-linear-algebra/_guides/Vectors.md

 ## Representing vectors

 Now that we have an idea of what a vector is, let's see how we can represent it.
-In algebra, we can allow a symbol to represent a variable that is real number (oftentimes called a **scalar**):
+In algebra, we can allow a symbol to represent a variable that is a real number (oftentimes called a **scalar**):

 $$x = 5$$